ovh/docs/pages/web_cloud/web_hosting/ssl_on_webhosting/guide.en-ie.md

 ![managessl](images/manage-ssl-step6.png){.thumbnail}

-Once you have submitted the activation request, the SSL secure connection status for the mutisite concerned should refresh in a few seconds, with the status changed to "To generate".
+Once you have submitted the activation request, the SSL secure connection status for the multisite concerned should refresh in a few seconds, with the status changed to "To generate".
 Repeat this action as necessary if you would like to activate SSL for other multisites.

 > [!primary]
 >